Oath of office of the president of the United States

 The oath of office of the president of the United States is the oath or affirmation that the president of the United States takes upon assuming office.
-The wording of the oath is specified in Article II, Section One, Clause 8, of the United States Constitution, and a new president must take it before exercising or carrying out any official powers or duties.
+The wording of the oath is specified in Article II, Section One, Clause 8, of the United States Constitution, and a new president is required to take it before exercising or carrying out any official powers or duties.

 This clause is one of three oath or affirmation clauses in the Constitution, but it is the only one that actually specifies the words that must be spoken.
 Article I, Section 3 requires Senators, when sitting to try impeachments, to be "on Oath or Affirmation."
 Article VI, Clause 3, similarly requires the persons specified therein to "be bound by oath or affirmation, to support this Constitution."
 The presidential oath requires much more than that general oath of allegiance and fidelity.
 This clause enjoins the new president to swear or affirm: "I will to the best of my ability, preserve, protect and defend the Constitution of the United States."

 Text

 Ceremony

-A newly elected or re-elected president of the United States begins their four-year term of office at noon on the twentieth day of January following the election, and, by tradition, takes the oath of office during an inauguration on that date; prior to 1937 the president's term of office began on March 4.
+A newly elected or re-elected president of the United States begins her or his four-year term of office at noon on the twentieth day of January following the election, and, by tradition, takes the oath of office during an inauguration on that date; prior to 1937 the president's term of office began on March 4.
 If January 20 falls on a Sunday, the president will be sworn in that day by taking the oath privately, but will then re-take the oath in a public ceremony the next day, on January 21.

 Nine vice presidents have succeeded to the presidency upon the death or resignation of the president.
 In these situations the oath of office was administered to the new president as quickly as possible, as doing so allowed the presidency to continue uninterrupted.